A note for prospective Indigenous students

 The College of Law Spring and Summer Law Courses for Indigenous Students - An eight-week course offered to provide Indigenous students from across Canada an opportunity to study Property Law before starting law school.
 Most Canadian law schools recognize the Spring and Summer Program for a first-year Property Law credit in law school.
 Having this course prior to law school equips the law student with legal skills to be successful in law school and lightens the course load in first year.

-Students who will be attending the University of Saskatchewan College of Law in Fall 2023 are required to register in both courses and will receive credit (8 credit units) upon successful completion, thereby reducing their course load in the 2023/2024 academic year.
-Students attending other institutions are required to register in Property law only, but can also enrol in the other course if they wish.
-Students attending other institutions are encouraged to seek letters of permission to enrol at the University of Saskatchewan to ensure that credit for these courses will be recognized.
+Students who will be attending the University of Saskatchewan College of Law in Fall 2024 will receive credit (5 credit units) upon successful completion, thereby reducing their course load in the 2024/2025 academic year.
+Students attending other institutions are encouraged to seek letters of permission to enrol at the University of Saskatchewan to ensure that credit for the course will be recognized.

 Law 210.5 Property Law